 The detailed description can be found in clause 9.6.59 in oneM2M TS-0001 [6].

 The following resource types are allowed to include <flexContainerInstance> specializations as children: <flexContainer>.

+There are as many specializations of <flexContainerInstance> specified by oneM2M as there are specializations of <flexContainer>.
+Each <flexContainerInstance> specializations’s XML schema type is defined in the XML schema file of its parent <flexContainer> resource.
+The resource type name of the <flexContainerInstance> resource is formed by adding the suffix ‘Inst’ to the parent <flexContainer> resource type name.

 Table 7.4.68.1-1: Resource Specific Attributes of <flexContainerInstance> resource